Advertisement

 This recipe is one of those beautiful reminders that food can be simple and meaningful.
 That a quick dinner on a weeknight can turn into a moment of connection, a memory, or even a new family favorite — all because someone came home saying “Mamá, tienes que probar esto.”

 The other day, my son came back from a trip raving about a pasta he had at a little restaurant — simple, garlicky, with anchovies and tomatoes.
-You know me, I couldn’t help but take it as a challenge to recreate it for him at home.
+You know me, I couldn’t help but take it as a challenge to recreate it at home.
+The result?
+This garlicky anchovy tomato spaghetti — and honestly, it might be even better than the original.

-And guess what?
-Even though I’ve been sticking to a vegan-ish diet (hello, some cheese from time to time), I gave it a try… and I loved it.
-Honestly, I wasn’t sure about the anchovies at first, but once they melt into the sauce, they bring this perfect umami flavor — savory, deep, and balanced, without being fishy at all.
-The whole thing came together in under 30 minutes and turned into the exact kind of pasta you want to make again and again.
-I served it with a very simple green salad with my once-a-week vinaigrette.
+Even though I’ve been sticking to a mostly plant-forward diet, I gave it a try and loved it.
+The anchovies melt completely into the sauce, bringing this deep, savory umami flavor without being fishy at all.
+The whole thing comes together in under 30 minutes, and it’s exactly the kind of easy weeknight pasta you’ll want to make again and again.

 • Garlic: Six cloves might sound like a lot, but don’t skimp!